 It is tailored towards:

-- Giving students inquiry‐based learning opportunities where they play a lead role in their own learning
+- Giving students inquiry-based learning opportunities where students play a lead role in their own learning

-- Letting students make decisions about what they do, how they do it and who they do it with
+- Allowing students to make decisions regarding what they do, how they do it and who they collaborate with

 - Taking students out of their comfort zone and engaging them in new experiences and different ways of thinking

-- Teaching students valuable skills which will help them succeed in the 21st century
+- Teaching students valuable skills which prepare them for success in the 21st century

 Each ribbon comprises learning with an interdisciplinary underpinning, organised in the following way:

 - Ingenuity: Mathematics, Science, Computing

 - Discovery: Health and Physical Education, Personal Development, Duke of Edinburgh

 - Encounter: Religion